ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/time.md

 ✅ Try changing the `Duration` value passed to `Timer.wait`.
 Try values larger than one second and smaller than one second.
 What values of `Duration` make the blinking imperceptible?

-❗If you set the duration to below 2ms, try removing the `defmt::info!` command in the loop.
+❗If you set the duration to below 2ms, try removing the `defmt::println!` command in the loop.
 Too much logging will fill the logging buffer and cause the loop to slow down, resulting in the blink frequency to reduce after a while.